siemens/ros-sharp/README.md

 ## Notes On This Fork ##

-This fork has some changes to allow a broader range of XML-Tags to be imported in the URDF files, like the Microsoft HoloLens.
+This fork has some changes to allow ROS# to be used in UWP projects, such as the Microsoft HoloLens.
 Like the main ROS# branch, use 2019.x or later.

 #### Installation ###

 To use ROS# with the HoloLens, simply clone this fork and stay on the master branch.
 Then open the Unity project and import the [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity).
-The toolkit provides a version of Newtonsoft.Json that works on the HoloLens, as well as other tools/features you will want during HoloLens development.
 Follow the Mixed Reality Toolkit configuration instructions, and you will be good to go.
-I use the 2017 version of MRTK, not vNext.
+I used version 2.3 of MRTK for my last project, but all versions should work.

+## How to get started ##

+There are two options to get started.

+Option 1: Open the [Demo Project](https://github.com/EricVoll/ros-sharp/tree/master/ProjectSetup/RosSharpUnity) and copy its content.
+It is setup in a way, that it is buildable for UWP applications.

+Option 2: Follow these instructions:
+ - Create a new Unity Project or use an existing one
+ - Copy the [RosSharp folder](https://github.com/EricVoll/ros-sharp/tree/master/Unity3D/Assets) into the Assets Folder of your project
+ - Configure the RosSharpClientUWP.dll to be used for the WSA platform and disable it for all other platforms
+ - Configure the RosSharpClient.dll to be excluded for the WSA platform.
+ - Configure the NewtonSoft.dll to be excluded from ALL platforms
+ - Copy the [NewtonSoft AOT version](https://github.com/EricVoll/ros-sharp/tree/master/ProjectSetup/RosSharpUnity/Assets/Plugins) into your project (e.g. Assets/Plugins)

+It is important to keep the NewtonSoft.dll in the RosSharp/Plugins folder, to "trick" unity during development time that a compatible version of NewtonSoft is present.
+This version is not AOT compilable and will not work in UWP applications using the IL2CPP backend.
+When building the "Game" Unity ignores this "faulty" version of NewtonSoft and uses the AOT-Version of NewtonSoft instead, which will work.

+With this setup your project should work in Editor Mode and in UWP-Mode.

 ### Architecture ###